 During due diligence, Bridges' impact team conducts a materiality assessment based on market research and any impact performance data available from the asset, both quantitative and qualitative, through interviews with the management team.
-Our materiality assessment includes assessment of climate-related risks.
+Our materiality assessment includes assessment of climate-related physical and transition risks using a third-party climate software tool.